robtweed/golgi/TUTORIAL.md

 a special *gx* attribute named *golgi:stateMap*.
 Its value has two parts, separated by a colon:

 - the *golgi_state* object property name to trap.
 This can use dot syntax to specify lower sub-levels within the *state* object.
-- the target Component's *setState* property to which to map the state value
+- the target Component's method or *setState* property to which to map the state value

 For example: